ryouze/dotfiles/scripts/docs/README.md

 A collection of scripts that I use for my very specific, niche tasks.

----
+## img-rename.ps1

-# img_rename.ps1
+A Powershell 5.0 script that renames all images in a directory based on their date.

-Description: a Windows Powershell 5.0 script that renames all images in a directory based on their date.
+Or at least that's what I think it does.
+I wrote it a long time ago and t was broken the last time I tried to use it.

 Logic: